redashu/devops_airtel/assignments/k8s/README.md

  - push this docker image to docker hub  and ECR as private registry
  - now deploy these image as pod in k8s

+### Deployment task

+- create Dockerfile with some sample webapp code
+- build docker image and push it  aws ECR make sure image is private
+- now deployment ecr image to local rancher k8s using deployment controller with 3 replica of pod
+- create nodeport service and try to access that application

+### lets upgrade app
+- changes something in your webapp and rebuild , push image to ECR
+- now do something so that application can be upgraded to new version